 Fr.
 Patrick was born on January 15, 1986 to Dennis and Suzanne O'Rourke in Toledo, Ohio.

 After graduating from Ohio State in 2009, Fr.
-Patrick moved to Tennessee to pursue a career in public relations.
-While living in Tennessee, Fr.
-Patrick's interest became piqued in Byzantine art, iconography, architecture, and chant.
+Patrick moved to Tennessee to pursue a career in public relations and began his study of Byzantine art, iconography, architecture, and chant.

 Seeking to continue his academic pursuits, Fr.
-Patrick applied, and was accepted, to the John Jay Fellows Program at Philadelphia's John Jay Institute for Faith, Society, and Law.
-After a semester of an intense Great Books program, Fr.
-Patrick moved to Charleston, SC for an internship with Andrew Gould, an architect and craftsman who designs churches and furnishings for the Orthodox Church.
-Together with some others, they built and published the Orthodox Arts Journal, an online publication featuring the very best of Orthodox liturgical art in the 21st Century, especially in the "West".
+Patrick applied, and was accepted, to the John Jay Fellows Program at Philadelphia's John Jay Institute for Faith, Society, and Law, followed by an internship with Andrew Gould, an architect and craftsman who designs churches and furnishings for the Orthodox Church.
+Together with some others, they built and published the Orthodox Arts Journal.
 During that summer, Fr.
-Patrick applied to both Holy Cross Greek Orthodox School of Theology and St. Vladimir's Orthodox Theological Seminary.
+Patrick applied to Holy Cross Greek Orthodox School of Theology, where he would enroll later that year.

 Once at Holy Cross, Fr.
-Patrick met a young lady from Austin, TX.
-She was enrolled at Hellenic College, and he and his future presbytera began dating soon after meeting.
-One year after their relationship began, Fr.
-Patrick asked Presvytera Jessica to marry him, and they were joined in Holy Matrimony at Transfiguration Greek Orthodox Church in Austin, TX by His Eminince Metropolitan Nicholas of Detroit on June 7, 2014.
+Patrick met a young lady from Texas, and he and his future presvytera began dating soon after meeting.
+They were joined in Holy Matrimony at Transfiguration Greek Orthodox Church in Austin, TX by His Eminence Metropolitan Nicholas of Detroit on June 7, 2014.